Dense Pneumatic Conveying#

 Model Parameters#

-Model parameters are the same as in the DEM simulation, but we do not use any strategies for performance enhancement, such as load balancing or adaptive sparse contacts.
+Model parameters are the same as in the DEM simulation, but without load balancing or adaptive sparse contacts.

 subsection model parameters